 Olay Regenerist whips – is it worth the cost? or is it all hype?

-If I’m being honest I don’t really care what people think when they look at me but after living my best life in my twenties, too much parting, too much sunshine and of course kids and stress really do bring on the wrinkles.
-I have combination skin and I think like most people I do get a little baffled over all the serums, primers and moisturisers that are out there and what ingredients are best.
-I love my Clinique dramatically different moisturiser and it works for my skin but recently I have noticed my skin looks a little dull so when I had the chance to try Olay Regenerist whips I jumped at it. as surly it can’t be as good as the adverts, can it?
+If I’m being honest I don’t really care what people think when they look at me but after living my best life in my twenties, too much parting, too much sunshine, and of course kids and stress really do bring on the wrinkles.
+I have combination skin.
+I think like most people I do get a little baffled with all new the serums, primers, and moisturisers that are on market and what ingredients are best.
+I love my Clinique dramatically different moisturiser and it works for my skin but recently I have noticed my skin looks a little dull so when I had the chance to try Olay Regenerist whips I jumped at it. as surely it can’t be as good as the adverts, can it?

-Well first thing I noticed was the packaging a reflective red and silver which stands out not a demure shade of pink or white like a lot of other moisturises.
+Well, the first thing I noticed was the packaging a reflective red and silver which stands out not a demure shade of pink or white like a lot of other moisturisers on the market.

-So straight away for me there was some bad points, it does have a higher price tag than other drug store moisturisers at around £34 but it is cheaper than some of the other moisturisers I have used in the past.
+So straight away for me, there were some bad points, it does have a higher price tag than other drug store moisturisers at around £34 but it is cheaper than some of the other moisturisers I have used in the past.
 It does have a very light clean fragrance but it does not put me off from using it, the main drawback I have about it, is that it’s in a jar.
-Lots of moisturiser’s come in jars but I’m always conscious that bacteria builds up quicker in the jar because your actually putting your fingers in the product and each time you use your putting more and more bugs into the jar.
+Lots of moisturisers come in jars but I’m always conscious that bacteria builds up quicker in the jar because you're actually putting your fingers in the product and each time you use you're putting more and more bugs into the jar.